-These rooms are individualized and spacious offices with personal computers and printers.
-They are tailored to the character and goals of the university that increase performance, allow employees to maximize their potential and enhance everyone's experience.
+Individual and spacious offices with personal computers and printers.
+It is tailored to the character and goals of the university, increases performance, allows employees to maximize their potential and enhances everyone's experience

 Faculty Lounge

 The lounge is set with furniture and equipment needed to provide comfort among faculty members during break time.
 It is where faculty members can gather and share insights regarding various educational issues.